Transform your EDI Processes with B2B Integration in the Cloud

 dispatch notes.

-The 2 traditional B2B Integration methods
+The Two Traditional B2B Integration Methods

-(1) to acquire B2B translation software or (2) to join a B2B integration environment.
-The first method is also the
+The two traditional methods of automating data exchanges between business partners (B2B Integration), are either (1) to acquire B2B translation software, or (2) to join a B2B integration environment.
+The first method is also the most historically common method.

-within a company’s internal IT environment and organize point-to-point communication with other companies via
+Companies buy (or custom build) and install a B2B communication system within a company’s internal IT environment and organize point-to-point communication with other companies via private networks (X400 network or, so-called value-added networks).

-This way of doing B2B Integration enables a great deal of flexibility.
-Participants control the individual B2B
+This way of doing B2B integration enables a great deal of flexibility.
+Participants control the individual B2B relationships and their technical components.
+However, this method requires a significant investment in money, time and skills.
+Larger companies have traditionally opted for this method.

-Together with the Internet, a second method of carrying out B2B Integration emerged: the B2B integration
+Together with the Internet, a second method of carrying out B2B Integration emerged: the B2B integration environment.
+Point-to-point communication is replaced by a central environment or “platform” which means that one communication to the central environment is sufficient to reach all other partners.

 What’s different about Babelway?